milan100-tmc/Business-Solutions/Crypto Market Trends/README.md

-##This Project shows the crypto market trends

-##Please download the pbix file to see it at your own desktop.
+This Project shows the crypto market trends.
+Please download the pbix file to see it at your own desktop.